The country of your business

 Are the natives friendly?
 Do they speak your language?
 Are there familiar landmarks along the way?

 Is there a clear path you can follow?
-Do you feel respected, loved and welcomed as an honored guest?
+Do you feel respected, loved and welcomed as an honoured guest?

 When the country of your business is in harmony with your values, your clients and customers will feel safe there.